-First of all, every time I talk about this, someone inevitably chimes in that I put myself out there, so what do I expect.
+Every time I talk about this, someone chimes in that I put myself out there, so what do I expect?
 Let’s just head that off at the pass.
 Yes, I’m in a slightly different situation because I’m a public figure of sorts.
 I understand that putting myself out there, opens me up to judgment, ridicule, and a host of other unpleasantness.
 At the same time, just because I’m putting myself out there, doesn’t give anyone the right to cast judgment.
 While I have developed thicker skin over the years, it still sucks.

-Unfortunately, this also happens to almost every single Autism/Special Needs parent at one point in time and often without provocation.
+Unfortunately, this also happens to almost every single autism or special needs parent at one point in time and often without provocation.

 One of the things that are really important to understand about human nature is that we are hardwired to judge.
 In some situations, I think judgment is crucial to our survival.

 Judgment can become a problem, however, when we judge what we don’t understand.
 Limited information and very little, if any, first-hand knowledge leads to inaccurate assumptions.

 Autism parents frequently find themselves on the receiving end of judgment.
 Oftentimes, people aren’t shy about pointing out what they think, even when they haven’t been asked.
 We hear things about our kids all the time.
 Among the most common situations is when we’re out in public and our child with Autism has a meltdown.
 People make comments about how we’re terrible parents or our child is a spoiled brat.